code-snipes/fls-wsl-siteconnect/README.md

         - [Create /etc/wsl.conf](#Create-/etc/wsl.conf)
 - [Install Node.JS](#Install-Node.JS)

-# Create a Workfolder
+# Create a work Folder

-Create the folloing folder on your C Drive:
+Create the following folder on your C Drive:
 ```bach
 C:\Distributions
 ```

+This will be our place to save our modifications.

 # Prepare the Ubuntu 18.04 LTS Distribution for cloning

 Start Ubuntu 18.04 LTS and use the folloing username/password combination.